-In November 2013, the ISO revised its practice with respect to transmission Needs Assessments and Solutions Studies.
+In November 2013, the ISO revised its practice with respect to transmission Needs Assessments, Solutions Studies, and Competitive Transmission RFPs.
 Transmission Needs Assessments no longer model power exports to other Areas (New York, New Brunswick, and Québec) when evaluating transmission system needs.
 As a result, reliability based needs and their related backstop transmission solutions will not be identified and developed to support power exports out of New England.
 The only exception to this policy change would be long-term power exports realized through the Forward Capacity Market.

-For transmission Needs Assessments and Solutions Studies, the base cases will not model exports to other areas unless there is a long-term export realized through the Forward Capacity Market.
-For imports on inter-Area ties, they can be tested from their minimum up to their maximum amounts listed in Table 4-1.
+For transmission Needs Assessments, Solutions Studies, and competitive transmisison RFPs the base cases will not model exports to other areas unless there is a long-term export realized through the Forward Capacity Market.
+For imports on Inter-Area ties, they can be tested from their minimum up to their maximum amounts listed in Table 4-.